michalc/OpenTTDLab/README.md

 ## How to cite OpenTTDLab

-If you use OpenTTDLab in a scientific publication, I would appreciate a citation to the dissertation for which it was developed, [A Reusable Python Framework for Repeatable, Replicable, & Reproducible Experiments Using OpenTTD](https://doi.org/10.7488/era/5414).
+If you use OpenTTDLab in a scientific publication, a citation to the dissertation for which it was developed, [A Reusable Python Framework for Repeatable, Replicable, & Reproducible Experiments Using OpenTTD](https://doi.org/10.7488/era/5414), is appreciated.

 Following is a suggested BibTeX-style entry; feel free to modify it for your needs.